When it came to the island’s Greek roots, we headed for Segesta and Selinunte and were richly rewarded.

 There are three reasons Selinunte had such an impact: the vast scale of the place, its striking location, and the relative absence of tourists.

 First, some context: With its strategic position right in the middle of the Mediterranean, Sicily was a prize colony from the moment the first gang with boats and swords came up with the idea of an overseas pied a terre.
 Phoenicians, Carthaginians and Greeks all sunk roots, creating colonial city states rather than taking over the whole island.
-Ortigia/Siracusa and Agrigento were such entities, Selinunte another lying 58 miles west of Agrigento along the same coast.
+Ortigia/Siracusa and Agrigento were such entities, Selinunte another, lying 58 miles west of Agrigento along the same coast.
 Greeks founded it in the 600s BC as their westernmost colony.
 The Carthaginians took it over in the 400s BC and it later became a battleground in the wars between Rome and Carthage.
 By 200 BC it was already a ruin.

 While Agrigento remained a population centre with layers of successive building repurposing and layering over its Greek foundations, Selinunte mostly lapsed back into countryside.
 When people got interested in classical antiquity and started digging stuff up, they could easily unearth the enormous sprawl of the city beneath olive groves and pastures.
-Today’s site sprawls over about two square miles with three distinct areas for exploration: The East Hill, with the most complete temple ruins (this is what you see in most photos of the place), the Acropolis (essentially the city centre, with housing and public buildings), and Gaggera Hill in the west, with another big temple complex.
+Today’s site spreads over about two square miles with three distinct areas for exploration: The East Hill, with the most complete temple ruins (this is what you see in most photos of the place), the Acropolis (essentially the city centre, with housing and public buildings), and Gaggera Hill in the west, with another big temple complex.
 Unless you want to hike miles through arid, coastal scrubland, buy the ticket that includes shuttle services.
 Oversized golf carts will whisk you between the main areas while giving you some excellent views.

 Everyone naturally makes for the almost complete building, Temple E, first.
 It is in as good a shape at the temples at Agrigento but unlike the more famous site you can walk inside these.
 It’s a real thrill and puts the monumentality of these structures in a whole new light.
 Temples F and G next door are essentially just piles of rubble, but rubble you can touch, wander amongst and scramble over.
 Standing next to a column capital that’s wider across than you are tall gives you profound respect for ancient builders.
 The back temple, G, was the largest in the world when it was under construction, and a walk around its remaining platform is awe inspiring.
 Sadly, this potential wonder of the world was destroyed before it was ever completed thanks to those invading Carthaginians.